What is an uncontested divorce?

 - Neither spouse is seeking alimony

 In the scenario where you and your spouse cannot agree on all the major issues, or you don’t meet the above guidelines, then you wouldn’t qualify for an uncontested divorce in Texas.
 When that happens, Texas state makes several resources available such as divorce forms and self-help websites for couples with children where all other issues have been worked out.
-The attorneys at Wilson Brown, PLLC, also focus on both contested and uncontested divorce and can provide as much or as little assistance as you need based on your situation.
+The attorneys at Wilson Brown Law, also focus on both contested and uncontested divorce and can provide as much or as little assistance as you need based on your situation.

 How do you file for an uncontested divorce in Texas ?